JonasGessner/JGProgressHUD-SwiftUI/README.md

 This package builds on top of the UIKit-based [JGProgressHUD](https://github.com/JonasGessner/JGProgressHUD) and provides a trivial way of showing HUDs in SwiftUI code.

-You use the view `JGProgressHUDPresenter` as a canvas which can display HUDs over the content of this view.
-Generally you want a single `JGProgressHUDPresenter` view as the root view of your application, such that full screen HUDs can be displayed.
+You use the view `JGProgressHUDPresenter` as a canvas, which can display HUDs over its contents.
+Generally you want to use a single `JGProgressHUDPresenter` view as the root view of your application, such that full screen HUDs can be displayed.

 To show a HUD from any contained view, define the environment object of type `JGProgressHUDCoordinator` in your view struct.
 This object is automatically available in the environment via `JGProgressHUDPresenter`.
 Call its `showHUD(constructor:handleExistingHUD:)` method, providing a `constructor` closure that returns the HUD to show.
 The returned HUD will be shown automatically, hence you do not need to call the `show()` method on the HUD.
-You may already schedule the HUD to disappear using the `dismiss(afterDelay:)` method of `JGProgressHUD`.
+You may already schedule the HUD to disappear using the `dismiss(afterDelay:)` method.

 The `handleExistingHUD` closure is only called in case a HUD is already presented.
 You can, for example, dismiss the current HUD and return `true` to continue showing the new HUD.
 By returning `false` (default), you prevent the new HUD from being shown.